 Troy: “How about ‘lamp’? (claps out lamp) Nope.
 That’s just 1.
 Let me try ‘table’. (claps out table) Yes!
 Table has 2 syllables!”

 Hearing the beginning sounds of words is another important literacy skill.
-One way we practice this is with a game we call “What Do You Hear?”
-To play this game, I say a word and then the kids tell me what letter the word starts with.
-Here’s an example:
+One way we practice this is with an I Spy game.
+To play this, I find something in the room and tell them the beginning sound.
+Here is an example:

-For this game, I say a letter of the alphabet and ask my kids what letter comes next.
-It’s such a simple game, but it really helps my kid with knowing the order of the alphabet.
+For this game, say a letter of the alphabet and ask your students what letter comes next.
+It’s such a simple game, but it really helps with knowing the order of the alphabet.

-A lot of times when we are driving, we play this alphabet search.
+A lot of times while we are driving, we play this alphabet search game.
 I will ask the kids to search for a letter of the alphabet.
 Whoever finds the letter gets to choose the next letter to find.

-Another way we practice rhyming is with rhyming sentences.
-I’ll start the sentence and have my kids fill in the blank.
+Another way to practice rhyming is with rhyming sentences.
+I start the sentence and have my students fill in the blank.
 Here’s an example:

 Me: “Can you fill in the blank?
 The cat went ____.”